bitcoinscalinglabs/bitcoin-ipc/README.md

 This will run `bitcoind`, `btc_monitor`, the `l1_manager`, generate a key_pair and additionally, it will open a `subnet_interactor` terminal for every existing subnet that has the required number of validators.

 Additionally, when interacting with the `l1_manager`, if enough validators join a new subnet, upon transaction confirmation, a `subnet_interactor` for that subnet will be opened.

+Launch a relayer manually by following step 8. to checkpoint a certain subnet state on the L1.